 (3) A practitioner is only eligible to be registered under this section if practising in a clinical capacity.

-[Section 145B inserted by No. 48 of 1993 s.
-25; amended by No. 31 of 2011 s.
+[Section 145B inserted: No. 48 of 1993 s.
+25; amended: No. 31 of 2011 s.
 33.]

 145C.
 Constituting panels

 (1) On a question being referred for determination by a medical assessment panel, the relevant authority is to select 3 medical practitioners who are registered under section 145B to be the panel that is to determine the question.